-The Multiple Sclerosis Foundation Facebook group harnesses the power of an online community to help people with MS. The open group currently has more than 16,000 members.
+The Multiple Sclerosis Foundation Facebook Group harnesses the power of an online community to help people with MS. The open group currently has more than 21,000 members.
 The group is open for all users to post questions or offer advice, and users are able to leave comments or suggestions for everyone to see.
 A group of site administrators from the Multiple Sclerosis Foundation also steps in to help you find experts when needed.

 MS LifeLines is a Facebook community for individuals with MS. The community supports the MS LifeLines peer-matching program, which connects individuals with MS to lifestyle and medical experts.
 These peers can point to research, lifestyle solutions, and even nutritional advice.

-MS LifeLines is run by EMD Serono, Inc., maker of the MS medication Rebif.
+MS LifeLines is run by EMD Serono Inc., maker of the MS medication Rebif.

 Patients Like Me connects people with MS and their loved ones to one another.
-A unique component of Patients Like Me is that people living with MS can track their health.
-Through several online tools, you can monitor your health and the progression of MS. If you like, this information can be used by researchers looking to create better and more effective treatments.
+A unique aspect of Patients Like Me is that people living with MS can track their health.
+Through several online tools, you can monitor your health and the progression of your MS. If you like, this information can be used by researchers looking to create better and more effective treatments.
 You can also share this information with other community members.

 As with any information you find online, be sure to be careful with the MS resources you use.
-Before exploring any new treatments or stopping current ones based on advice you find online, always talk to your doctor first.
+Before exploring any new treatments or stopping current ones based on advice you find online, always talk with your doctor first.